-This is a fairly simple recipe that consists mainly of chopping and waiting on this delicious soup to finish cooking, which takes about 1 hour to cook.
+This is a fairly simple recipe that consists mainly of chopping and waiting for this delicious soup to finish cooking, which takes about 1 hour to cook.
 The recipe can also be scaled down easily, or increased.
-It’s freezes well so go ahead and make the big batch x2, you’ll be glad you did it’s so tasty.
+It freezes well so go ahead and make the big batch x2, you’ll be glad you did it’s so tasty.

 Beer Beef and Barley Vegetable Soup

 - 2 pounds of Top Round